Patients at higher risk of developing ME after COVID-19 diagnosis

 As part of their rehabilitation, patients who have been critically ill with COVID-19 may require physiotherapy, and so physiotherapists could play an integral role in spotting the initial signs of the disease developing in patients.

-Dr Nicola Clague-Baker, Associate Professor in the School of Allied Health Professions at the University of Leicester said: “The link between severe viral infection and ME is clear, as evidenced in the previous outbreaks of SARS and Epstein Barr, which saw an 8 - 10% corresponding rise in the number of patients diagnosed with ME.
+Dr Nicola Clague-Baker, Associate Professor in the School of Healthcare at the University of Leicester said: “The link between severe viral infection and ME is clear, as evidenced in the previous outbreaks of SARS and Epstein Barr, which saw an 8 - 10% corresponding rise in the number of patients diagnosed with ME.

 “During the national COVID-19 crisis, many physiotherapists will have been redeployed to front-line services, but as time goes on our attention will shift to the rehabilitation of patients that were critically ill with coronavirus.